trailblazer/roar-jsonapi/README.markdown

 ### Usage

-As JSON-API per definition can represent singular models and collections you have two entry points.
+As JSON API per definition can represent singular models and collections you have two entry points.

 ```ruby
 SongsRepresenter.prepare(Song.find(1)).to_json